About

 Katherine Drabiak

-Katherine Drabiak, JD, is a Professor at the University of South Florida in the Colleges of Public Health and Medicine.
+Katherine Drabiak, JD, is a Professor at the University of South Florida in the College of Public Health.
 She is also Co-Director of the Law and Medicine Scholarly Concentration Program at USF’s Morsani College of Medicine.
 Drabiak’s research and consultations have included a variety of topics in health law, including:

 • Health privacy